BrycenAB/BrycenAB/README.md

 ## About Me

-Computer Science enthusiast and student.
-Currently honing skills in software development, dedicated to crafting robust solutions in the world of software engineering.
+Data Science enthusiast and student.
+Currently working towards a masters in Data Science, driven by a passion for meaningful AI and software solutions.

 ## Interests

 - 🧠 Artificial Intelligence
+- 📈 Machine Learning
 - 🎮 Mixing Game Development With AI
 - 📚 Coding/CS Teaching